Committee Charter

 12. The Audit Committee shall receive periodic communications from the General Auditor on the completion status of the annual risk-based audit plan, including any significant changes and the impact of resource limitations.

-13. The Audit Committee shall receive, at least annually, communications from the General Auditor on the internal audit function’s quality assurance and improvement program, and shall discuss with the General Auditor any external assessment and the qualifications and independence of any external assessor, including any potential conflicts of interest.
+13. The Audit Committee shall, receive, at least annually, communications from the General Auditor on the internal audit function’s quality assurance and improvement program, and shall review and approve any plan by the General Auditor for an external quality assessment and related action plans, as well as the qualifications and independence for any external assessor, including any potential conflicts of interest.

 14. The General Auditor shall obtain approval from the Audit Committee for any significant internal audit outsourcing engagements as defined in the internal audit charter.